LiciaSaikia/chronocache/README.md

 # ChronoCache

-ChronoCache is a smart, AI powered caching system built using Go for performance and Python for intelligent TTL (time to-live) prediction.
+ChronoCache is a smart, AI powered caching system built using Go for performance and Python for intelligent TTL (time to live) prediction.
 It demonstrates modern backend practices including microservice communication, intelligent caching, and frontend observability.

 ## Features